 - First, Occupational Science serves as the foundation for the curriculum and our understanding of occupational therapy practice.
-In this iteration, the program offers five courses that examine "PEO"- Anatomy and Kinesiology, Intro to Occupational Therapy and Occupational Science, Interprofessional Practice (1 & 2), Foundations of Neuroscience, Population Disparities and Factors, Professional Reasoning, Advanced OT and OS, and Functional Cognition and Rehabilitation. - Second, the Occupational Therapy Practice Framework informs the larger content iterations emphasizing "PEO" in Intro to Occupational Therapy and Occupational Science, Movement, Participation, and Occupational Adaptation, Mental Health and Wellness, Group Dynamics, Clinical Medicine and Conditions, OT in Adults and Geriatrics, OT in Pediatrics/Youth.
-"PEO" is also threaded through in the performance, evaluation and intervention courses includes Adults/Geriatrics, Children/Youth, Orthotics, Ethics, OT Management in Healthcare, Leadership and Advocacy, and OT Master's Professional Seminar.
+In this iteration, the program offers courses that examine "PEO"-Anatomy and Kinesiology, Intro to Occupational Therapy and Occupational Science, Interprofessional Practice, Foundations of Neuroscience, and Population Disparities and Factors. - Second, the Occupational Therapy Practice Framework informs the larger content iterations emphasizing "PEO" in Intro to Occupational Therapy and Occupational Science; Movement, Occupation and Participation, Mental Health and Wellness; Group Dynamics; OT in Adults and Geriatrics; and OT in Pediatrics/Youth.
+"PEO" is also threaded through in the performance, evaluation and intervention courses including Adults/Geriatrics, Children/Youth, Orthotics, Ethics, and OT Management in Healthcare.
 "Person-Occupation-Environment" also defines how we structure the content of the sciences and skills courses. - Third, Scholarship and Evidence Based Practice are essential for graduate level occupational therapy education and is the emphasis of this iteration.
 Students critically examine evidence related to "PEO" in occupational therapy practice.
-The following ten courses shape this iteration: Technology in Occupational Therapy, Inquiry and Evidence Based I and II, Professional Reasoning, culminating in a final master's Capstone project that demonstrates forward-thinking evidence-based occupational therapy practice in global communities.
+The following courses shape this iteration: Technology in Occupational Therapy, Inquiry and Evidence Based I and II, and culminating in a final master's Capstone project that demonstrates forward-thinking evidence-based occupational therapy practice in global communities.
 (A.5.6)